jtsou/SQL-with-Wine/README.md

 Napa and Sonoma produce the top rated wine.

 <h3>Reflection </h3>
 This is a rather short project; however, I was able to practice SQL with it.
 From the data extraction, we can roughly see how Napa and Sonoma produce the top rated wine, regardless of year.
-So next time I know what to get if I feel adventurous.
+So next time I know what to get if I feel adventureous.